-3.4 Scooter facilities
+3.4 Micro-scooter facilities

-- 3.4.1 Scooters are now a common mode of transport for children and adults using for leisure trips, school or work travel. - 3.4.2 In addition to the expected cycle provision, foot propelled scooter facilities should be provided within the curtilage of the school sites at the same ratio.
-Such facilities should be under cover, in safe well-lit areas, ideally lockable and near all the main entrances. - 3.4.3 Scooter parking generally takes one of two basic forms:

-1. Lockable racks - The handle is secured by a catch.
-Racks provided in rows looking like a single Sheffield type stand or held in a 'mushroom'.
+- 3.4.1 Micro-scooters are now a common mode of transport for children and adults using for leisure trips, school or work travel. - 3.4.2 In addition to the expected cycle provision, foot propelled scooter facilities should be provided within the curtilage of the school sites at the same ratio.
+Such facilities should be under cover, in safe well-lit areas, ideally lockable and near all the main entrances. - 3.4.3 Scooter parking generally takes one of two basic forms: - Lockable racks The handle is secured by a catch.
+Racks provided in rows looking like a single Sheffield type stand or held in a 'mushroom'. - 2.
+Ground stands The stands grip the wheels.

-Ground stands - The stands grip the wheels.
-Stands or pegs can be a cheaper alternative but are generally a less secure design and may not suit all micro scooter wheel sizes.

-3.4.4 Consideration should be given particularly in universities, colleges, and sixth forms.
-Electric micro scooters are likely to be used at these sites provision should be made for charging facilities within the secure scooter facility.

-3.5 Powered two-wheelers (PTW)
+Stands or pegs can be a cheaper alternative but are generally a less secure design and may not suit all micro scooter wheel sizes. - 3.4.4 Consideration should be given particularly in universities, colleges, and sixth forms to micro scooters and electric micro scooters as these are likely to be used at these sites.
+Provision should be made for charging facilities within the secure scooter facility.
+Integrated charging points to stands for integrated batteries or separate locker spaces for removable batteries may be suitable solutions.
+Any charging facility should have its own dedicated supply. - 3.5 Powered two-wheelers (PTW) - 3.5.1 Powered two-wheeler or motorcycles and scooters as they are more generally known should have parking that is clearly signed and marked.
+PTW parking must indicate that it is reserved for

-- 3.5.1 Powered two-wheeler parking should be clearly signed and marked, indicating that it is reserved for powered two wheelers only - 3.5.2 PTW parking should have; dropped kerb access, anchor points, and natural surveillance.
-PTW facilities should be illuminated and ideally located away from drain gratings, manhole covers, studs, cats' eyes, cobbles and gravel.

-- 3.5.3 PTW parking bays are generally not marked for individual bikes.
-This allows flexible and efficient use of limited space by bikes of different sizes. - 3.5.4 Provision should be made to secure PTWs.
-There are two basic types of anchor points to which motorcycles can be secured to reduce the risk of theft:

-1. Raised - A horizontal bar is provided at a height of approximately 400-600mm and requires the user to have their own lock.

-Horizontal bars should be welded or fixed with tamper proof bolts.

-2. Ground Level - An anchor point below the surface, with a loop allowing the user's own lock to be passed through.
+- PTWs only.
+PTW parking should have dropped kerb access, and natural surveillance. - 3.5.2 Security devices including the use of anchor points should be fitted into the designated parking area to enable the owners to affix their vehicle.
+In car parks it is important to recognise PTW lack a secure place to hold a parking ticket. - 3.5.3 PTW facilities should be illuminated and ideally located away from drain gratings, manhole covers, studs, cats' eyes, cobbles and gravel.
+PTW parking bays are generally not marked for individual bikes.
+This allows flexible and efficient use of limited space by bikes of different sizes. - 3.5.4 Provision must be made to secure PTWs.
+There are two basic types of anchor points to which motorcycles can be secured to reduce the risk of theft: - 1.
+Raised A horizontal bar is provided at a height of approximately 400- 600mm and requires the user to have their own lock.
+Horizontal bars should be welded or fixed with tamper proof bolts. - Ground Level An anchor point below the surface, with a loop allowing the user's own lock to be passed through.
 Anchor points require regular maintenance and can be dirty to use.

-3.6 Electric vehicle charging
+3.6 Electric Vehicle Charging

-- 3.6.1 In order to future proof development ahead of the expected transition to electric vehicles (EV), the council expects the inclusion of charging points for electric vehicles in all new developments.
-Conversions and change of use applications will be treated on a case by case basis. - 3.6.2 The EV charging requirements have been developed according to the government's Road to Zero strategy and the Transport Decarbonisation Plan alongside BCP Council's own Carbon Neutrality Strategy.
-This requires the council and its operations to be carbon neutral by 2030.
-The council must work towards making the Bournemouth, Christchurch and Poole region carbon neutral ahead of 2050.
+3.6.1 In order to future proof development ahead of the expected transition to electric vehicles (EV), the council expects the inclusion of charging points for electric vehicles in all new developments.
+Conversions and change of use applications will be agreed with the LPA on a case by case basis.

+The EV charging requirements have been developed according to the government's Road to Zero strategy and the Transport Decarbonisation Plan, alongside BCP Council's own Carbon Neutrality Strategy.
+This requires the council and its operations to be carbon neutral by 2030, ahead of the 2050 national target.